nvshirahatti/data_matching_project/README.md

 ### Experiment 1: Basic Matching

 The initial experiment used a simple approach with:
-- String similarity for name and address matching
+- Embedding cosine similarity for name, address and categories
-- Jaccard similarity for category matching
 - Geographic distance calculation
 - XGBoost classifier with default parameters